Epic 4 Days Road Trip Alsace Itinerary (With Insider Tips)

 The town has several landmarks you should check out, such as the Dolder Tower.
 It is a medieval watchtower that offers great views of the village and surrounding vineyards.

-Riquewihr is a great place for wine tasting.
+Riquewihr is a great place to wine-taste.
 The winery Dopff au Moulin is one of the most important in the village, and they welcome visitors for tastings every day.

 When we visited Riquewihr, it was sadly super crowded, so it was not my favorite village on the Alsace itinerary.